 For our beloved Koi, what should we do?

-The following topics are important to know for winter Koi care and will be covered in this article:
+The following topics are important to know for Koi and Pond Care in Winter and will be covered in this article:

 We will finish up by also covering some common questions about Koi winter prep in the Q&A section.
 Ask a question at the end of the article if you want to learn more.
-We also welcome you to view more of our Koi for sale.
+We also welcome you to explore more about our Koi for sale online.

 Join Kodama Koi Newsletter